Generic Name: acetaminophen, caffeine, dihydrocodeine bitartrate

 INDICATIONS AND USAGE:

-Trezix™ (acetaminophen, caffeine, and dihydrocodeine bitartrate) capsulesare indicated for the relief of moderate to moderately severe pain.
+Trezix™ (acetaminophen, caffeine, and dihydrocodeine bitartrate) capsules are indicated for the management of moderate to moderately severe pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

 Dihydrocodeine-containing products are contraindicated for postoperative pain management in children who have undergone tonsillectomy and/or adenoidectomy.